 Lysander R2031 near Cayton, Scarborough.

-On the 16th of July 1940 the crew of this aircraft were making their return to base following an anti-invasion
+On 16th July 1940 the crew of this 4 Squadron aircraft were making their return to base at Linton on Ouse following an anti-invasion

 coastal patrol when the aircraft suffered engine failure near Scarborough while flying